-(Amended and Approved by Faculty Org 5/5/2020)
+(Amended and Approved by Faculty Organization 5/5/2020 and 3/5/24)

-D. Withdrawal Policy for Nursing Courses:
+Withdrawal Policy for Nursing Courses:

-If a student is in jeopardy of failing a nursing course and it is the student's first attempt in the course, it is highly recommended that the student withdraw from the course in order to avoid a course failure.
+If a student is in jeopardy of failing a nursing course and it is the student's first attempt in the course, it is highly recommended that the student withdraws from the course in order to avoid a course failure.
 However, all nursing students, regardless of program, must contact their Course Faculty and their Advisor before course withdrawal to ensure a complete understanding of the effect the withdrawal will have on their plan of study, including implications for financial aid.
-A new progression plan may be needed when a student withdraws from a course.
+A new progression plan outlined by the academic advisor is required when a student withdraws from a course.
 Specific courses may not be offered every semester; therefore, a student may have to wait more than one semester to re-enroll in the course.
 This delay may affect academic progression and/or anticipated program completion.
-Students who withdraw from a course must meet with the Nursing Student Success Coach to develop a Learning Contract for improving student success.
+In addition to meeting with the academic advisor, students who withdraw from a course must meet with the Nursing Student Success Coach to develop a Learning Contract for improving student success.
 Learning Contracts must be satisfied within the specified timeframe to allow for student progression.
 (See Appendix E-Remediation and learning contract policy for nursing courses).

 A student's extenuating circumstances may also necessitate a complete withdrawal from all courses.
-Meeting with an Advisor and with the Dean of Students will be required in order that students understand the financial, academic, and progression implications of withdrawal.
+Meeting with an Academic Advisor and with the Dean of Students will be required in order that students understand the financial, academic, and progression implications of withdrawal.
 When a student returns from a complete withdrawal, a meeting with an Advisor must occur to revise and implement the academic progression plan to create the least amount of delay in program completion.
 If a student does not register for more than two semesters after withdrawal, re-enrollment will be required.
 Students must reapply for re- enrollment within 18 months of the completed withdrawal from courses.
 A student with a complete withdrawal from all courses in one semester and then subsequent individual withdrawals from the same courses will be considered for dismissal from the program.
-(See Appendix D, Readmission to the School of Nursing).
+(See Appendix D, Readmission to the School of Nursing-Camden).

 Students are permitted only two attempts to successfully complete a nursing course; a withdrawal counts as an attempt.
-A student who withdraws from a nursing course and earns a grade less than a C+ on a subsequent attempt at the same course will be considered for dismissal from the nursing program.
-A student who withdraws from a nursing course being repeated due to a previous withdrawal or for earning a grade less than C+, will be considered for dismissal from the nursing program.
+A student who withdraws from a nursing course and earns a grade less than a C+ on a subsequent attempt, including a second withdrawal from the same course, will be considered for dismissal from the nursing program.

+A student who withdraws from a nursing course following a previous withdrawal or grade less than C+, will be considered for dismissal from the nursing program.

-A student withdrawing from two or more different nursing courses in the same semester will not be dismissed from the program; however, the withdrawal will count as an attempt to successfully complete a nursing course (approved by Faculty Organization on 4/9/19)
+A student withdrawing from two or more different nursing courses in the same semester will not be dismissed from the program; however, the withdrawal will count as an attempt to successfully complete a nursing course (approved by Faculty Organization on 4/9/19).